dorianmuthig/wav2json/README.md

                                             in the output

-One thing, thats noteworthy is, that you can generate output for multiple cahannels:
+One thing, thats noteworthy is, that you can generate output for multiple channels:

 * left is the left channel of the audio file.
 * right is the right channel of the audio file